microsoft/retina/docs/CRDs/MetricsConfiguration.md

 ## CRD Specification

-The full specification for the `MetricsConfiguration` CRD can be found in the [MetricsConfiguration CRD](https://github.com/microsoft/retina/blob/main/deploy/manifests/controller/helm/retina/crds/retina.io_metricsconfigurations.yaml) file.
+The full specification for the `MetricsConfiguration` CRD can be found in the [MetricsConfiguration CRD](https://github.com/microsoft/retina/blob/main/deploy/manifests/controller/helm/retina/crds/retina.sh_metricsconfigurations.yaml) file.

 The `MetricsConfiguration` CRD is defined with the following specifications:

-- **API Group:** retina.io
+- **API Group:** retina.sh
 - **API Version:** v1alpha1
 - **Kind:** MetricsConfiguration
 - **Plural:** metricsconfigurations